Illia Kyva: Early life and career

-In 2005, he was hired to become the chief accountant of an industrial company.

-In 2009, he graduated with a degree in Law from the Yaroslav Mudryi National Law University.
+From 2005 to 2008, Kyva worked at an industrial company to become the chief accountant of this company.
+He graduated with a degree in law at the Yaroslav Mudryi National Law University.
 In 2010, he worked in the department of roadworks.

-In 2011, he became the head of Poltava's consumer rights department, for a short spell of two months.
-He was charged for corruption by a district tribunal of the Poltava region, sentenced Kyva to ₴10,000, and barred him from public office for one year.
+For about two months in 2011, Kyva was the head of Poltava's consumer rights department.
+He was charged with corruption by a district tribunal of the Poltava region in December 2013 and was barred from public office for one year.

 Politics

 2013–2017

-Kvya's political career began in 2013, when he unsuccessfully stood for the Verkhovna Rada.
+Kvya's political career began in 2013, when he unsuccessfully tried to get elected into the Verkhovna Rada (Ukraine's national parliament) in a by-election of the 2012 Ukrainian parliamentary election in electoral district number 223 (Shevchenkivskyi District, Kyiv) as a self-nominated candidate.

 In 2014, Kyva became a police major (майор міліції) and was appointed commander of his native town's battalion, "Poltavshchyna".
 He became the leader of Right Sector's Eastern division stretching from Poltava to Donetsk, and was the representative of Dmytro Yarosh's 2014 presidential election campaign.

-He was then appointed deputy chief of the Ministry of Internal Affairs' regional department for Donetsk.

-At this time he also befriended Dmytro Korchynsky, founder of the St Mary's battalion which fought in the War in Donbass.
+Kyva was then appointed deputy chief of the Ministry of Internal Affairs' regional department for Donetsk.
+At this time he also befriended Dmytro Korchynsky, founder of the St Mary's battalion which fought in the War in Donbas.
+In February 2015 Kyva led an evacuation of more than a thousand civilians (in particular, 400 children, elderly citizens and disabled people) from Debaltseve and neighboring settlements during the Battle of Debaltseve of the War in Donbas.

-In 2016, he attracted controversy for endorsing extrajudicial methods of combating drug crime while at the helm of the ministry's anti-drug crime division.
+In June 2015 Kyva moved to the position of deputy head of the Minister of Internal Affairs of Kherson Oblast, before from October 2015 to May 2016 heading the ministry's anti-drug crime division.
+In this position, in 2016, he attracted controversy for endorsing extrajudicial methods of combating drug crime.
+When the law on the reformed National Police of Ukraine entered into force, all employees of the ministry were obliged to undergo re-certification, but Kyva did not do this.
+In April 2016, the head of the National Police at the time, Khatia Dekanoidze, announced that she would submit documents for Kyva's release.

 From 2016 to 2017, he was an advisor to Minister of Internal Affairs Arsen Avakov.